bainloko/SimpleKeys/README.md

 All code and logic behind them are proprietary, except when explicitly mentioned otherwise.

-SimpleKeys was indeed inspired on many other software, but that are too difficult to set-up and use or that don't have any help in Portuguese!
+SimpleKeys was inspired on many other softwares, but that are too difficult to set-up and use, or don't have any support in Portuguese!

 To see usage logs from SimpleKeys, head to "%AppData%/simplekeys/logs" on Windows and "~/.config/simplekeys/logs/" on Linux.

 In case of bugs or questions, send an e-mail to kaua.maia177@gmail.com

-Undergraduate Final Project of Kauã Maia Cousillas to the _Sul-rio-grandense_ Federal Institute of Technology _Campus_ Bagé
+Undergrad Final Project to the _Sul-rio-grandense_ Federal Institute of Technology _Campus_ Bagé

 # Resources and Libraries used